Trace evidence: Analysis

-Analysis of trace materials most often begins with a visual examination of the evidence usually involving macrophotography.
-This is then usually followed by microscopic analysis, of which a number of different types are available depending on the type of material to be analyzed, such as a stereomicroscope, scanning electron microscope (SEM) or comparison microscope.
-SEM is especially useful because X-ray analysis can be conducted on selected areas of the sample, so is a form of microanalysis.
-It is useful where chemical residues can show unusual elements present which may indicate a chemical attack of the product.
+The way the analysis of trace evidence is performed is dependant on the evidence being examined.
+Most commonly the trace evidence that is examined is microscopic due to the fact that it can not be examined by the naked eye.
+In this case there are many different types of microscopes that can be used including stereomicroscope, scanning electron microscope (SEM) or comparison microscope.
+SEM is especially useful because X-ray analysis can be conducted on selected areas of the sample.
+This can be especially useful as chemical residues can show unusual elements present which may indicate a chemical attack of the product.
 A car accident caused by a diesel fuel leak, for example, showed traces of sulfur on the cracked tube indicative of an attack by sulfuric acid from the battery.

-Gunshot residue may be identified by elemental analysis using atomic absorption or with a scanning electron microscope equipped with an energy dispersive spectroscopy.
+When it comes to impression trace analysis such as a tire track in mud or a footprint, a cast or lift may be made of the impression.
+This would allow the analyst to identify what made the impression for example, the type of tire, the manufaturure as well as the condition of the tire.

+The first step in examining gunshot residue is of course using a microscope to observe propellant residue particles which could include gun powder, lead and other materials depending on the type of propellant used.
+Tests like the Modified Griess Test and the Sodium Rhodizinate Test are wet chemical techniques used to develop residue that can not be seen.
 Small amounts of explosives, volatile hydrocarbons, and other chemicals are identified with the use of analytical instruments, such as gas chromatography, mass spectrometry, and infrared spectroscopy, all of which separate out the components of the chemicals.

 Similar comments apply to damaged items from an accident scene, but care is needed in ensuring that the sample is not damaged by the testing or sampling for testing.
 Such nondestructive testing must always be used first before considering destructive methods which involve taking small samples from the item for more detailed tests, such as spectroscopic analysis.
 Use of all such methods must be done in consultation with other experts and the relevant authorities, such as lawyers on both sides of a case.